shenwei356/rush/README.md

 - Trim input data (`--trim`).
 (Same in GNU parallel)
 - Verbose output (`--verbose`).
 (Same in GNU parallel)

+Note that the comparison between rush and GNU parallel might be outdated, as both tools might have improved.
-[Differences between rush and GNU parallel](https://www.gnu.org/software/parallel/parallel_alternatives.html#DIFFERENCES-BETWEEN-Rush-AND-GNU-Parallel) on GNU parallel site.
+See [Differences between rush and GNU parallel](https://www.gnu.org/software/parallel/parallel_alternatives.html#DIFFERENCES-BETWEEN-Rush-AND-GNU-Parallel) on GNU parallel site.

 ## Performance